prebid/prebid.github.io/prebid-mobile/modules/rendering/android-sdk-integration-admob.md

 #### Step 6: Display an ad

-Once you received the interstitial ad it is ready for display.
-You can do it right in the listener or later when it makes sense to your app.
+Once you receive the ad it will be ready for display.
+You can show interstitial right in the listener or later according to the app logic.

 ## Rewarded API

 Integration example:

 ``` kotlin
 // 1.
 Create AsRequest